 Although there are hundreds of examples of people who had created huge wealth from the stock market, however, there are also thousands who didn’t.

-Pay down your debts first:
+— Pay down your ‘High-Interest’ debts first

-Invest only your additional/ surplus fund:
+— Invest only your additional/ surplus fund

 Stop right there if you are planning to invest your next semester tuition fee, next month flat rent, savings for your daughter’s marriage which is going to happen next year or any similar reasons.

 Only invest the amount that won’t affect your daily life.
-In addition, investing in debts/loans is really a bad idea, especially when you are new and learning how to invest in share market.
+In addition, investing in debts/loans is really a bad idea, especially when you are new and learning how to invest in the share market.

-Keep some cash in hand:
+— Keep some cash in hand

 The cash in hand doesn’t just servers as your emergency fund.
 It also serves as your key to freedom.
 You can take big steps like changing your little flat, or quit your annoying job or simply shifting to a new city, only when you have cash in hand.